antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 |  ReadAsync_NoBuffering | .NET 5.0 | 104857600 |          16384 | Asynchronous |   192,485.40 μs |  1.00 | 1,997,248 B |
 |  ReadAsync_NoBuffering | .NET 6.0 | 104857600 |          16384 | Asynchronous |    93,350.07 μs |  0.49 |     1,040 B |

-**Note:** As you can see, the size of the user buffer (the `Memory<byte>` passed to `FileStream.ReadAsync`) has a great impact on the total execution time.
+**Note:** As you can see, the size of the user buffer (the `Memory<byte>` passed to `FileStream.ReadAsync`) has a huge impact on the total execution time.
 Reading 1 MB file using 512 byte buffer was taking 3,406.73 μs on average, 2,873.59 μs for a 4 kB buffer and 856.61 μs for 16 kB.
 By using the right buffer size, we can speed up the read operation even more than 3x!
 Would you be interested in reading *.NET File IO performance guidelines*?
 (We want to know it before we invest our time in writing them).

 #### Unix